kathy9980/TIF/readme.md

 ## Overview

 The TIF algorithm is designed to enhance the spatial resolution of Landsat 8 imagery from 30 m to 10 m by leveraging the higher resolution Sentinel-2 data.
-This results in 10 m harmonized data that is temporally consistent with both Landsat and Sentinel-2 observations.
+This method can be used to generate fine-resolution dense time series, i.e. 10 m Harmonized Landsat and Sentinel-2 (HLS) data.

 ## Features